-Shaw Center Staff

-Recruit, hire, and train tutors each semester.
+Shaw Center Staff Site Supervisors Teachers Tutors Recruit, hire, and train tutors each semester.
 Communicate with site supervisors to set tutor schedules each semester.

-Communicate with site supervisors and teachers throughout the semester regarding tutor updates, reminders about program deadlines, etc...

-Conduct site visits each semester with site supervisors and teachers.

-Support site staff working with tutors and be available to answer questions.

-Site Supervisors

 Manage tutor schedules and placements within the site.
 Fill out the Tutoring Agreement with tutors at the start of each semester.

-Serve as an additional resource to tutors when needed.

-Support teachers working with tutors.

-Pass communications from the Shaw Center on to teachers working with tutors.

-Teachers

 Tutors have been trained to use materials that may benefit students.
 Talk with tutors during their first week to determine how they can best support the classroom.

-Discuss communication protocol with tutors - a teacher may not be able to give tutors direction each shift.
+Discuss communication protocol with tutors - a Maintain open communication with site supervisor and teachers.
+Take initiative in the classroom, follow the teacher's direction, and support students at all times.
+Communicate with site supervisors and teachers throughout the semester regarding tutor updates, reminders about program deadlines, etc Conduct site visits each semester with site supervisors and teachers.
+Serve as an additional resource to tutors when needed.
+Support teachers working with tutors. teacher may not be able to give tutors direction each shift.
 Identify a system that allows tutors to work independently at times.
 Each week tutors will have teachers review a tutor log and sign a timesheet.
 This is a weekly check in point to discuss and provide feedback.
+Administrative responsibility: get timesheet signed each week, update site staff about upcoming deadlines (Teacher Evaluations), and wear SULC uniform.
+Support site staff working with tutors and be available to answer questions.
+Pass communications from the Shaw Center on to teachers working with tutors.
 Teachers will be asked to evaluate tutors each semester based on their work with students.

-Tutors

-Maintain open communication with site supervisor and teachers.

-Take initiative in the classroom, follow the teacher's direction, and support students at all times.

-Administrative responsibility: get timesheet signed each week, update site staff about upcoming deadlines (Tutor & Program Evaluations), and wear SULC uniform.

 Communicate with the teacher, site supervisor, or Shaw Center staff when needing additional support in the classroom.

-Overall Expectations9 Communication, Administrative, Professionalism, and Personal Responsibility Job Responsibilities: On-Site0 Appearance, Attendance, Attitude, and Confidentiality Job Responsibilities: Off-Site Transportation18 Disciplinary Action Procedures

-LISTEN TO THE TEACHER
+Policies and Procedures Overall Expectations 9 • Communication, Administrative, Professionalism, and Personal Responsibility Job Responsibilities: On-Site 10 • Appearance, Attendance, Attitude, and Confidentiality Job Responsibilities: Off-Site 12 • Communication, Evaluation, Wednesday Procedures, Timesheets/Payroll, Training & Reflection Sessions Transportation 18 Disciplinary Action Procedures 19 Disciplinary Action Procedures 19 Disciplinary Action Procedures 19 Disciplinary Action Procedures 19 Disciplinary Action Procedures 19 FWS Information LISTEN TO THE TEACHER PLAYTIME NO NO NO NNING SIDE